Ølen Municipality: General information

-The parish of Ølen was established as a municipality on 1 July 1916 when it was split off from the large municipality of Fjelberg.
-Initially, Ølen had 1,715 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipality of Vikebygd was dissolved and the eastern half of it (population: 578) was merged into the municipality of Ølen.
+On 1 January 1964, the neighboring Vikebygd Municipality was dissolved and the eastern half of it (population: 578) was merged into Ølen Municipality.

-On 1 January 2002, the municipality of Ølen was transferred administratively from Hordaland county to Rogaland county.
-On 1 January 2003, the people of Ølen and the neighboring municipality of Vindafjord held a merger referendum which was successful.
-On 1 January 2006, Ølen and Vindafjord merged, forming a larger municipality called Vindafjord.
-Before the merger, Ølen had a population of 3,426.
-The coat of arms of the new Vindafjord municipality bears the design of the old Ølen arms and the colours of the old Vindafjord arms.
+On 1 January 2002, Ølen Municipality was administratively transferred from Hordaland county to Rogaland county.
+On 1 January 2003, the people of Ølen Municipality and the neighboring Vindafjord Municipality held a merger referendum which was successful.
+On 1 January 2006, Ølen Municipality and Vindafjord Municipality merged, forming a new, larger Vindafjord Municipality.
+Before the merger, Ølen Municipality had a population of 3,426.

 Name

 The municipality (originally the parish) is named after the Ølsfjorden (Ǫlund) since it was a central geographical feature of the municipality.
 The meaning of the name is uncertain, but it may come from the word ala which means "to produce" or "to nourish", possibly referring to the rich fishing in the fjord.